jaruserickson/spotiplay/README.md

 Search and start songs from the CLI -- with friends!

+## Credit

+This project wouldn't be possible without [Spotipy](https://github.com/plamere/spotipy) or [Pytify](https://github.com/bjarneo/Pytify).
+This project was originally forked from Pytify.

-spotiplay has Linux and OSX support.
+spotiplay only has LINUX and OSX support.

 *Spotify must be running in the background in order to use this cli remote* *Spotify should not be interfered with for the true rooms experience*